meishuu-tera-wip/arborean-apparel/README.md

 ## How to:
 - Download the prepackaged script from the [releases tab](https://github.com/hugedong69/arborean-apparel/releases)
 - Extract/paste contents of the .zip into your `/tera-proxy` directory, overwriting when asked.
-- Run `installer.bat`, wait for it to finish
 - Start tera-proxy normally

 If this doesn't work or isnt' clear, hit me up @@@@ Pentagon#0099 on discord.